TURBULENCE SIMULATION GROUP IMPERIAL COLLEGE LONDON

 Collaborations

-Imperial College London, UK
+-Imperial College London, UK

-Matthew Piggott, Rafael Palacios
+Rafael Palacios

--study of wind farms and wake-to-wake interaction
+-Wind farms and wake-to-wake interactions

 Francesco Montomoli, Björn W. Schuller

--uncertainty quantification, machine learning
+-Uncertainty quantification, machine learning

 Andrew Wynn

--optimisation techniques applied to active flow control
+-Optimisation techniques applied to active flow control

 PETROBRAS/PUCRS, Porto Alegre, Brazil